 A change of direction with their business in 2003 due to Damien having a "burnout" with 4 hours sleep a night for 13 years eventually led them to re-evaluate things and to relocate to Moffat Beach on the Sunshine Coast, It was a perfect timing thing - not only for a better lifestyle personally but mainly because of the age of their 3 children.
 The moved proved one of the best things they did.

-“When we saw Moffat Beach for the first time we knew Moffat Beach will be our new home - The surfacing turles were the final full stop of our decision.“
+"When we saw Moffat Beach for the first time we knew Moffat Beach will be our new home - The surfacing turtles were the final full stop of our decision."

-They decided to move business and for his studio and Damien had an idea to create an art piece from of a school of fish that came out of the wall – layering 170/200 hand cut fish from old fence pailings. – “I was very happy with the final piece and felt THIS IS ME!!”.
+They decided to move business and for his studio and Damien had an idea to create an art piece from of a school of fish that came out of the wall – layering 200 hand cut fish from old fence palings. – “I was very happy with the final piece and felt THIS IS ME!!”.

-One thing led to another (as time unfolds) and it wasn't long before customers coming into my office referred my work for this piece that soon I started making and selling these basic models to places around Australia.
+One thing led to another and it wasn't long before customers coming into my office referred my work for this piece that soon I started making and selling these fish balls models to places around Australia.

-“I really enjoy painting and installations and it is great to expand and ride this creative wave as it unfolds. ”
+“I really enjoy paintings and installations and it is great to expand and ride this creative wave as it unfolds. ”

 “I had an great exhibition of 4 pieces of my wood school of fish installations at the beautiful Hollowway Gallery at Moffat Beach on 7th May 2016 with all 4 peices sold.
-Both Annie and Barrie - who own the gallery are beautiful helpful people.
-If you are in the area please visit their gallery.
+Both Annie and Barrie who own the gallery are beautiful and very helpful people.

 Today, both Damien and Tania have set up the Moffat Beach Ocean Art Gallery in Moffat Beach exhibiting some of Damien recent works for sale.
 He also runs “Sunshine Coast Business Cards” where offers graphic art, printing and website services.